 I would be remiss if I did not mention the continued problems that PLM and the insurance industry is having regarding commercial auto losses.
 I saw an article recently that indicated that auto deaths were up dramatically in the last year in the US.
 Whether it is distracted driving, increased utilization, driver identification and training issues, poor equipment maintenance or a host of other loss triggers, this problem is becoming significantly larger with each passing day.
-If you have even a small fleet, you should be spending more time in this area from a risk management viewpoint.
-If you need assistance in working your way through an auto risk management program, please feel free to reach out to Doug Hoyle, Loss Control Manager, at 267-825-9128 or at dhoyle@plmilm.com.
+If your client has even a small fleet, they should be spending more time in this area from a risk management viewpoint.
+If you need assistance in helping your accounts work a way through an auto risk management program, please feel free to reach out to Doug Hoyle, Loss Control Manager, at 267-825-9128 or at dhoyle@plmilm.com.

-In this issue of the LumberMemo, we talk about the transition that is occurring on our Board of Directors.
+In this issue of the ProducerUpdate, we talk about the transition that is occurring on our Board of Directors.
 I would also like to note that a number of our senior officers have announced their desire to retire over the next 12 to 18 months.
 In many of those cases, we have a number of internal candidates that we will consider for those positions as we begin to transition Pennsylvania Lumbermens to a younger generation of insurance professionals.

-CONTINUED ON PAGE 6...
+I have had a number of people ask me about my own future with CONTINUED ON PAGE 6...